randomstring/WeasleyClock/BuildLog.md

 So after living with the clock for a while some states can flip back and forth pretty quickly, especially between the Garden and Home states.
-These states are triggered by that person's phone connecting to different Wi-Fi access points and suceptible to the mysteries of wifi AP assignment.
+These states are triggered by that person's phone connecting to different Wi-Fi access points and susceptible to the mysteries of wifi AP assignment.
 For instance, walking into the garage would sometimes trigger the Garden state.
 Worse, when near the house your phone might keep jumping between two APs (outside and inside) and the